 If you have a complaint about the provision your child is receiving you are able to follow the school complaints policy.
-As a first step please see Miss Layton (SENCO) Mrs Higginson (Head Teacher) Miss Anita Edwards (Executive Headteacher).
+As a first step please make an appointment to see Miss Layton (SENCO), Mrs Higginson (Head Teacher) or Miss Anita Edwards (Executive Headteacher).